Baiyang66666666/Topic-Classification/readme.txt

+The project aimed to achieve text classification using deep learning methodologies and continuously improve classification performance through the optimization of network architecture and training processes.

 The goal of this project is to develop a Feedforward neural network for topic classification.
 For that purpose, the process is:
 • Text processing methods for transforming raw text data into input vectors for Ir network